 In the end, the Dell XPS9350-4007SLV is one of those machines you should consider as you shop around.
 It packs a sleek, stylish build, a drool-worthy screen, and performance to match its looks.
 Although there are more compact 11- and 12-inch ultraportables out there, they make concessions for their smaller size, such as a lower-resolution screen, shorter battery life, fewer I/O ports, or a smaller keyboard.

 The XPS 13 Touch is only slightly larger, but retains a full roster of features.
 It’s also lighter and slimmer than the Apple MacBook Pro 13-inch, and sports a sharper display and more storage.
-That said, the Dell XPS 13 Touch is our Editors’ Choice for high-end ultraportable laptops.
-If Windows isn’t your OS of choice, however, then the 13-inch Apple MacBook Pro is a fine alternative.
+That said, the 2021 Apple MacBook Pro with M1 Pro chip is our Editors’ Choice for high-end ultraportable laptops.